pushkarparanjpe/fluidmosaic/README.md

 fluidmosaic
 ===========

-Awesome things found online deserve more than being "forwards" or "wall scrolls".
-This is an attempt to curate them as a resource while you share them with your friends.
+Awesome things found online often get burried under heaps of email or get lost on scrolls.
+Annotate, classify and organise your findings in a brand new format as you share them with others.
+Goodbye lists!